tao-guo/blog/_posts/2017-11-01-oss-boltdb.md

 ## Further Readings
 - <https://www.slideshare.net/InfoQ/ldap-at-lightning-speed>
-  - Compare with BDB a lot
+  - better than BDB in all aspects
-  - Solving caching problems
+  - solving caching problems
-  - lmdb support reserve mode, similar to fs allocation
+  - lmdb support `reserve mode`, similar to fs allocation
-  - fixed mapping
+  - `fixed mapping`
+- mmap makes cache management easier
+  - without it, it should still be fine, like in kernel
+  - but need to implement readPage() and LRU by db itself